joeephwild/STACK/README.md

     * **Frontend:** React Native.
     * **Backend:** Serverless architecture.
     * **Database:** Amazon Aurora Serverless (PostgreSQL).
-    * **Blockchain:** Must be built on the Etherlink ecosystem using the Thirdweb SDK.
+    * **Blockchain:** Must be built on the citrea ecosystem using the Thirdweb SDK.
 * **Architecture Considerations:**
     * **Repository:** A Monorepo structure will be used to manage all code.
     * **Testing:** A full testing pyramid (Unit, Integration, E2E) is required.

 ## **Constraints & Assumptions**
 ### **Constraints**
-* The platform must be built on and integrate with the Etherlink blockchain ecosystem.
+* The platform must be built on and integrate with the Citrea blockchain ecosystem.
 * The user interface must comply with WCAG 2.1 Level AA accessibility standards.

 ### **Key Assumptions**